 - Section 164: States are also encouraged by Section 164 to enact a repeat offender law.

 In addition to grants and safety programs, there are many ways that the government can help prevent traffic accidents.
 DUI roadblocks and saturation patrols have proven effective in catching drunk drivers.
-Graduated Driver Licensing programs and distracted driving awareness programs have helped prevent teen driver fatalities.
+GDL programs and distracted driving awareness programs have helped prevent teen driver fatalities.
 Remaining committed to designing and maintaining safe roadways can also help prevent tragic accidents.

 If you are represented by a well-known, respected injury lawyer with a record of high-value settlements and jury awards, the opposing lawyers will be more amenable to making a fair settlement offer – in the end, it can save them the expense of a trial.
 With our extensive knowledge and experience, once we take on your case, we will fight for justice and full compensation.
 Our cases are represented with our no-fee guarantee – you owe us no legal fees unless we are successful.

-Pendergast Law, is a premier Seattle-based law firm dedicated to helping victims of personal injury.
-With over 40 years of experience successfully protecting the rights of the injured and helping them put their lives back together, you can be confident that we know our business.
-We fight to achieve the maximum possible for our clients and have recovered millions of dollars over our years in practice.
-Our principal and managing attorney, Joseph “J.P.”
-Pendergast, is an award-winning attorney with a 10.0 Avvo rating and is a member of the elite Multi-Million Dollar Advocates Forum.
-We are here for you so that you can focus on your recovery, your family, and your health, while we handle the rest.
-Contact us today at (888) 228-3860 to schedule a free consultation.
+Pendergast Law is a premier Seattle-based law firm dedicated to helping victims of personal injury.
+We have nearly 30 years of experience successfully protecting the rights of the injured and helping them put their lives back together, so you can be confident that we know our business.
+We fight to achieve the maximum possible compensation for our clients and have recovered millions of dollars on behalf of them over our years in practice.
+Our principal and managing attorney, J.P.
+Pendergast, is an award-winning attorney who holds a “Superb” rating on Avvo and is a member of the elite Multi-Million Dollar Advocates Forum.
+We are here for you so that you can focus on your recovery, your family and your health while we handle the rest.
+Contact us today at 888-539-9211 to schedule a free consultation.